accelist/nextjs-starter/README.md

 When a commit is pushed into the project default branch (usually `master` or `main` branch), a container image will be build and tagged as the branch name (resulting in `master` or `main` image tag) then pushed to the GitLab Container Registry.

-Upon tagging a commit (if using GitLab web, go to [Tags](https://gitlab.com/ryanelian/nextjs-starter/-/tags) page then [create a new tag](https://gitlab.com/ryanelian/nextjs-starter/-/tags/new)) with version number string such as `1.0.0`, a new container image will be build and tagged as the version number (in this example, resulting in identical `1.0.0` image tag).
+Upon tagging a commit (if using GitLab web, go to [Tags](https://gitlab.com/ryanelian/nextjs-starter/-/tags) page then [create a new tag](https://gitlab.com/ryanelian/nextjs-starter/-/tags/new)) with version number string such as `1.0.0`, a new container image will be build and tagged as the version number (in this example, resulting in identical `1.0.0` image tag) and `latest`.

 The container images are available via the project [GitLab Container Registry](https://gitlab.com/ryanelian/nextjs-starter/container_registry).
 For example: